AKAlbert/Remwaste/react-crud/README.md

 - Update API URLs in frontend to match backend port (`5050`).
 - Cypress tests are in the `cypress/e2e/` folder.
 - Backend tests are in `backend/api.test.js`.
+- Code coverage reports are generated in `/coverage` folders.
+- Visual snapshots are stored in `cypress/screenshots/`.

 ---